-All freshman residence halls and certain floors in upperclass residence halls have been designated as substance free by the Office of Housing and Residential Education.
-The consumption of tobacco products and the possession or consumption of alcohol or other illicit drugs in these substance-free areas (in either private rooms or common areas) by residents or their guests are prohibited.
-In upperclass halls, substance-free floors are designated in advance in consultation with the Inter-Residence Hall Association.
-Students present in a room in a substance-free residence (or on a substance-free floor), when a prohibited substance (alcohol, tobacco, or drugs) is present, are subject to disciplinary action.
+All freshman residence halls have been designated as substance free by the Office of Housing and Residential Education.
+The consumption of tobacco products and the possession or consumption of alcohol or illicit drugs in these substance-free areas (in either private rooms or common areas) by residents or their guests are prohibited.